SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 The __PREVIEW__ field is for changing the image that represents the pdf in the exposition for the reader.
 If no preview image is provided, a miniturised copy of the first page will be used.
 You can later change the preview image, by selecting one from your media list.

+### Changing the PDF preview image

+If you have an existing PDF tool, you can update the preview image with any image from your [media list](#media-list).
+If you want to use a completely new image, you will have to add it to your [media list](#media-list) first.

+- Double click the tool
+- Click the "change preview image" button
+- Select the image from the dropdown list
+- Submit

 #### A few notes

 * __Never re-use the url__ of the pdf file that opens when you click the pdf tool in the preview.